 We will be holding our third weekend long retreat at NatureBridge May 16-18, 2014.
 To see more about what to look forward to please view our more detailed video:

-See below for info from our 2013 program:
+See Amazing Healing Adventure Retreat below for comments from our 2013 program:

 Wow!
 What a wonderful Healing Adventure Retreat!
 Our spring retreat exceeded expectations…great group of participants, engaging presentations, super setting, and beautiful weather to top it off!